Ritabrata-Chakraborty/Portfolio/content/publication/railgun-impact-ppsta-2024/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: Pulsed Power Science, Technology and Applications (PPSTA)
+publication: "Pulsed Power Science, Technology and Applications (PPSTA) 2024"
-publication_short: PPSTA 2024
+publication_short: "PPSTA 2024"

 abstract: "This study investigates the impact resistance of layered composite materials subjected to high-velocity impact, using both experimental and FEM analysis.
 Materials like SS 304, Al 6061-T6, and GFRP have been strategically layered for optimal energy absorption and protection.
 Experimental testing with an electromagnetic launcher facility (RAFTAR) at BARC (F), Visakhapatnam, and simulations based on Johnson-Cook models provide insights into deformation and failure mechanisms."